spatialos/gdk-for-unity/docs/content/entity-checkout-process.md

 ### Representing your Entity with a GameObject

-A GameObject initialization feature is provided as part of the `Playground` project.
-This optional feature allows you to automatically create and delete a companion GameObject for representing a Unity ECS entity in the scene based on the name given in the `Metadata` schema component.
+A GameObject initialization feature is provided as part of the GDK, with a typical example use case implemented in the Playground project in the `EntityGameObjectCreator` class.
+With the implementation there, this allows you to automatically create and delete a companion GameObject for representing a Unity ECS entity in the scene based on the name given in the `Metadata` schema component.
 This feature is useful if you want to make use of Unity features that are currently only accessible through the scene, e.g. physics.

 To use this feature:
-1. Pass an instance of `EntityGameObjectCreator` with the name of your worker the `GameObjectRepresentationSystemHelper`.
+1. Pass an instance of `EntityGameObjectCreator` with the name of your worker to the `GameObjectRepresentationSystemHelper`.
 In the Playground project setup, this currently happens in the `WorkerUtils` class:
 ```csharp
 public static class WorkerUtils
 {